-The phrase ‘all good things come to an end’ is coined for desolate times like this, yes it’s true my beloved Mayflower has changed hands, that means a new owner, front of house staff and sadly the chefs are different too.
+The phrase ‘all good things come to an end’ is coined for desolate times like this, yes it’s true my beloved Mayflower has changed hands, that means a new owner, new front of house staff and sadly the chefs are different too.
 They have even adopted the ubiquitous roasts meats window display, just like many others in Chinatown.
-I must confess though, sometimes change is good, but only when it’s progressive – it’s not to be in this case, an era has ended as the original was the best.
+I must confess though, sometimes change is good, but only when it’s progressive – it’s not to be in this case.
+An era has ended as the original was the best.
 So long my friend.

 The menu set-up of the old Mayflower was a 3 way affair, one for authentic Cantonese dishes, the Western Menu and the specials.
 It’s an all encompassing one for New Mayflower 2.0 which is a shame as somehow ordering off the Chinese menu evoked a sense of authenticity.
 Make of the new one what you will.

 Bottle of crisp refreshing Tsingtao is rudimental, but so satisfying don’t let anyone tell you any different!